This is a list of world languages, literatures, and cultures courses. For more information, see Division of World Languages, Literatures and Cultures.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities, field trips).
 Requirements: first-semester standing.

-WLLC:1200 Disability and Inclusion in Film and Writing Around the World3 s.h.
+WLLC:1200 Disabilities and Inclusion in Writing and Film Around the World 3 s.h.

 Framework for thinking about global perspectives on culture; examination of themes within a transnational context; analysis of cultural expression from national and linguistic contexts.

 WLLC:1510 Ghost Stories and Tales of the Weird in Premodern Chinese Literature 3 s.h.

 Reading of Chinese literature concerning ghosts, marvels, and supernatural from the first millennium B.C.E. through the 1800s; readings analyzed against changing historical and religious contexts.
 Taught in English.
 GE: Interpretation of Literature.
 Same as ASIA:1510.